escottkey/dss/DEVELOPING.md

-CDPs are confiscated via `liquidateCDP(i, u, v, w, changeInCollateral, changeInDebt)`, which modifies the CDP of user `u`, giving `collateralTokens` to user `v` and creating `badDebt` for user `w`. `liquidateCDP` is the means by which CDPs are liquidated, transferring stablecoinSupply from the CDP to a users `badDebt` balance.
+CDPs are confiscated via `liquidateCDP(i, u, v, w, changeInCollateral, changeInDebt)`, which modifies the CDP of user `u`, giving `collateralTokens` to user `v` and creating `badDebt` for user `w`. `liquidateCDP` is the means by which CDPs are liquidated, transferring debt from the CDP to a users `badDebt` balance.

-badDebt represents "seized" or "bad" stablecoinSupply and can be cancelled out with an equal quantity of Dai using `heal(u, v, fxp45Int)`: take `badDebt` from `u` and `dai` from `v`.
+badDebt represents "seized" or "bad" debt and can be cancelled out with an equal quantity of Dai using `heal(u, v, fxp45Int)`: take `badDebt` from `u` and `dai` from `v`.